Geridge History, Family Crest & Coats of Arms

 Early Notables of the Geridge family (pre 1700)

-Another 16 words (1 lines of text) are included under the topic Early Geridge Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Geridge Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Geridge family to the New World and Oceana
+Migration of the Geridge family

 Some of the first settlers of this family name or some of its variants were: settlers, who arrived along the eastern seaboard, from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.